BBBase-EHeresy/PPPub/docs/matched_play_guide/additional_rules.md

-Whilst the rules we have presented in this supplement are all players need to run their own tournaments and gaming weekends, this doesn't mean they are the only rules that can be used in such events.
+﻿Whilst the rules we have presented in this supplement are all players need to run their own tournaments and gaming weekends, this doesn't mean they are the only rules that can be used in such events.
 In fact, many tournaments will use their own additional rules to add extra flavour to their event to make it that little bit more unique.

 Over the next few pages we are going to present you with a selection of additional rules that Tournament Organisers can make use of when putting together their own event.
 These can be used at the discretion of the Tournament Organiser, who may decide to implement one, or more, of these additional rules at their own events.